WildMosquito8/OR49_paper_data_availability/README.md

 ## Usage

+## Sample Data

+A sample video from the experiment is provided in the directory.
+You can use this video to test the YOLOv8 model and verify its functionality.

 ### Running the YOLOv8 Model

-1. Place "Video sample.mp4" file in the `input` directory.
+1. Place the "Video_sample.mp4" file in the input directory:
 2. Run the YOLOv8 model using the provided weights:

 ```bash